Updated: April 2026

 We’ve Seen This Play Out

 When Keith and I moved from Vaughan to St. Catharines in 2025, we did what we tell every relocating buyer to do: we drove the neighbourhoods first, walked the streets at different times of day, and evaluated location before we ever looked at a listing seriously.
-We ended up in the Lakeview community, close to Lake Ontario, in a home that is roughly half the size of what we left in Vaughan.
-The carrying costs are lower, the lifestyle is exactly what we wanted, and the decision was grounded in what we actually needed, not what we assumed we needed based on GTA standards.
+We ended up in the Lakeview community, close to Lake Ontario, in a home roughly half the size of what we left in Vaughan.
+The carrying costs are lower, the lifestyle is what we wanted, and the decision was grounded in what we actually needed, not GTA assumptions.

-The buyers we see struggle most in this transition are the ones who treat the Niagara search like a GTA search with lower prices.
-They filter too tightly, move too fast, and skip the neighbourhood evaluation step.
-The ones who take two or three visits to explore different communities before narrowing their search almost always end up in the right place.
+Buyers relocating from the GTA who struggle most are those who treat the Niagara search like a GTA search with lower prices.
+They filter too tightly, move too fast, and skip neighbourhood evaluation.
+Those who take two or three visits to explore different communities before narrowing almost always end up in the right place.

 GTA vs Niagara Home Search: Your Questions Answered

-Is it actually cheaper to buy in Niagara Region than in the GTA?
+Is it actually cheaper to buy in the Niagara Region than in the GTA?

 Generally yes, particularly for detached homes.
 The same budget that buys a condo or townhome in the GTA often buys a detached home with a yard in St. Catharines, Welland, or Thorold.
 However, total carrying costs including property taxes, commuting, and maintenance should factor into the comparison alongside purchase price.